NCC's HVAC Technician program turns beginners into job-ready technicians in just

 Northwest's 9-month HVAC Technician program combines online lectures, hands-on training with industry-standard equipment, and a supervised externship at Las Vegas HVAC companies, preparing you for a successful future in the skilled trades.

-In month 2, you will gain the skills needed to understand, measure, and apply electrical concepts in real-world HVAC system operation and troubleshooting.
+In module 2, you will gain the skills needed to understand, measure, and apply electrical concepts in real-world HVAC system operation and troubleshooting.

-In month 5, you’ll learn the fundamentals of gas, electric, and oil heating systems used in residential HVACR applications.
+In module 5, you’ll learn the fundamentals of gas, electric, and oil heating systems used in residential HVACR applications.

-In month 6, you’ll learn how refrigerant piping systems are designed, assembled, tested, and installed for HVACR and refrigeration equipment, including walk-in coolers and freezers, reach-in units, and split-system refrigeration systems.
+In module 6, you’ll learn how refrigerant piping systems are designed, assembled, tested, and installed for HVACR and refrigeration equipment, including walk-in coolers and freezers, reach-in units, and split-system refrigeration systems.

 More Information about the Profession